Cyrit93/ai-visual-generation-journey/resources.md

 \- Implements sampling algorithms (DDPM, DDIM, DPM++, etc.)

-\- Works in latent space (compressed representation)
+\- Works in latent space (compressed mathematical representation of image)

-\- The "Sampler" parameter chooses which algorithm to use inside KSampler

-Latent Space: (zu Deutsch: verborgener Raum)
+**Latent Space:** (zu Deutsch: verborgener Raum)

-* semantic compression of images
+* semantic compression of images, it consists out of numbers not pixels.
 * stores abstract features like "color", "face-like", "texture"
 * Image generation of the Ksampler happens in latent space

-A latent space isn't just 64x64px in RGB.
-It's 64x64x4 (or more channels).
+* A latent space isn't a typical image space like 64x64px in RGB.
+It's 64x64x4 (or more channels) of non-visual information.

-Structure:
+Latent Space Structure:

-64 x 64 x 4 = 16,384 values total
+64 x 64 x 4-8+ = 16,384 values total

-Each position \[x, y] has 4-8+ (or more) channels of information.
+Each position \[x, y] has 4-8+ channels of information.

 What Do These Channels Store?

-They're learned representations – the VAE figure out whatfff to encode:
+Representations from the VAE Encoder figures out what to encode: The Channels contain representations of the image the VAE Encoder converted.
+VAE Encoders learns to encode meaningful features

 Channel 0 at \[0,1]: Might capture "color" at that location